The point insertion technique and open $r$-spin theories I: moduli and orientation

 \subsection{Reduced and unreduced $(r,\h)$-surfaces}

-The moduli spaces of disconnected $r$-spin surfaces together with dashed lines encoding the point insertion procedure, as the ones illustrated in Figures \ref{fig:r=7 B=1,5,5,5} and \ref{fig:point insertion for r=2 k=3 l=1}, play a crucial role in our construction. \begin{dfn} an $(r,\h)$-surface is a collection of legal connected level-$\h$ stable graded $r$-spin surfaces (the components), together with \begin{enumerate} \item a bijection (denoted by dashed lines) between a subset $I^p$ of the internal tails and a subset $B^p$ of the boundary tails, where the twist $a$ and $b$ for paired internal tail and boundary tail satisfies $a+2b=r-2$ and $0\le a\le \h$; \item markings on the set of unpaired internal tails $I^{up}$ and boundary tails $B^{up}$, \textit{i.e.} identifications $I^{up}=\{1,2,\dots,\lvert I^{up}\rvert\}$ and $B^{up}=\{1,2,\dots,\lvert B^{up}\rvert\}$. \end{enumerate} We require that the union of all stable graded $r$-spin surfaces in the collection are connected via the dashed lines.
-We also require that, in the collection, there exists no genus-zero stable graded $r$-spin surfaces with only one internal tail in $I^p$, one boundary tail in $B^p$ and no tails in $I^{up}$ or $B^{up}$. \end{dfn}
+The moduli spaces of disconnected $r$-spin surfaces together with dashed lines encoding the point insertion procedure, as the ones illustrated in Figures \ref{fig:r=7 B=1,5,5,5} and \ref{fig:point insertion for r=2 k=3 l=1}, play a crucial role in our construction. \begin{dfn} an $(r,\h)$-surface is a collection of legal connected level-$\h$ stable graded $r$-spin surfaces (the components), together with \begin{enumerate} \item a bijection (denoted by dashed lines) between a subset $B^{PI}$ of the boundary tails and a subset $I^{PI}$ of the internal tails which are not contracted boundary nodes, where the twist $a$ and $b$ for paired internal tail and boundary tail satisfies $a+2b=r-2$ and $0\le a\le \h$; \item markings on the set of unpaired internal tails $I^{up}$ (which are not contracted boundary nodes) and boundary tails $B^{up}$, \textit{i.e.} identifications $I^{up}=\{1,2,\dots,\lvert I^{up}\rvert\}$ and $B^{up}=\{1,2,\dots,\lvert B^{up}\rvert\}$. \end{enumerate} We require that the union of all stable graded $r$-spin surfaces in the collection are connected via the dashed lines.
+We also require that, in the collection, there exists no genus-zero stable graded $r$-spin surfaces with only two tails, where both of these two tails are in $I^{PI}\sqcup B^{PI}$. \end{dfn}